Grimmys/rpg_tactical_fantasy_game/README.md

 You can submit any request you want, or notify me about any bug you encountered, by sending an e-mail to grimmys.programming@gmail.com or by opening an issue.

-Please, don't hesitate about suggesting ideas : it's my first " serious " game project. ;)
+Alternatively, you can join the newly created community discord: https://discord.gg/CwFdXNs9Wt.

+Feel free to come up with ideas whether it is about coding practices or game mechanics, this project is far from being perfect!

 * Help with balancing would be greatly appreciated...
-I'm not really good in this kind of games even if I love them !
+I'm not really good in this kind of games even if I love them.
   All values could be found in the XML files wrapped in the data folder.
 * Since I'm not a designer, some elements may be oddly placed in the UI.
 You can try to correct the ones you see or simply notify me.
-* Contributions for sound effects / soundtracks would be really appreciated !
+* Contributions for sound effects / soundtracks would be really appreciated.
 * Ideas about future levels could be submitted, however, I'm currently working on a scenario.

 __Version__ : 1.0.4